FairwindsOps/terraform-vpc/README.md

 * Public
   * Resources requiring public IP addresses such as VPN/bastion instances and Elastic Load Balancers.
-* Private working
-  * Internal non-production resources such as web servers and database instances.
-* Private production
+* Private
-  * Internal production resources such as web servers and database instances.
+  * Internal resources such as web servers and database instances.
 * Private admin
   * Internal shared administrative resources such as build server instances.